 Councilmember Dev Davis made her announcement to run for mayor just hours after Peralez earlier this year, but is not participating in Monday’s forum because she is not a Democrat.
 Progressive Jonathan Royce Esteban, a former congressional candidate, is also running but is not on the forum agenda.

 Freshman councilmember and rising business star Matt Mahan has been mulling a run too, though he’s kept tight-lipped about any announcement.
-According to Hutchinson, Mahan turned down an invite to the forum.

 “I don’t have any news to share at the moment,” Mahan told San José Spotlight.

 Chavez previously served as vice mayor in a tenure marked by a handful of scandalous votes, such as a $4 million backdoor taxpayer subsidy for the San Jose Grand Prix.
 Chavez’s campaign for mayor in 2006 ended when she endured a trouncing by eventual winner Chuck Reed.